bijanvakili/pyunqlite/README.md

 ### Building from source

-(TODO: Build scripts not using libtool not implemented yet)
+*TODO*: Configure scripts need to be modified to reduce explicit libtool invocations

 Run the following: